patrykandpatrick/vico/wiki/docs/core-topics/chart-types.md

 Column charts display data in the form of columns.
 For [`ChartEntryModel`](https://patrykandpatryk.com/vico/api/vico/core/com.patrykandpatryk.vico.core.entry/-chart-entry-model/)s containing multiple datasets, multiple columns are displayed per chart segment, in which case they can be grouped (displayed next to each other) or stacked (placed on top of one another).
+Like line charts, column charts support data labels.
+These are displayed near the top edge of each column.

 ![](../images/column-chart.png)